unprovable/PastyPass/README.md

 1. Go to `chrome://extensions`
 1. Enable the slider for 'Developer mode' (top right, usually)
 1. Click on 'Load Unpacked Extension'
-1. Navigate to the folder where the code is (it won't show the contents, normally)
+1. Navigate to the `build/` directory in this repo and select the extension zip file.
 1. The extension should now be loaded.

 ## Microsoft Edge